Spray Foam - the curing process and the three E's

 Conclusion

 Hopefully, today you learned that spray foam cures 100% within a few hours.
-It’s capable of being walked on within a couple of minutes, but the “off-gassing” period can last a few hours.
+It can be walked on within a few minutes, but the “off-gassing” period can last a few hours.

 We also hope you learned a little science today by learning the three energies needed for spray foam to be laid down correctly.